-George Zuo (pronounced "zō") is a third year doctoral student in economics, and is currently studying under a graduate research fellowship from the National Science Foundation (NSF GRFP).
-As a recipient of the Abell Award in Urban Policy, George's work on cognitive behavioral therapy and youth crime in Baltimore was recently featured in the Baltimore Sun.
-George is a research assistant for Melissa Kearney, and his research focuses on poverty reduction, education, and crime.
+George Zuo (pronounced "zō") is a fourth year doctoral student in economics, and is currently studying under a graduate research fellowship from the National Science Foundation (NSF GRFP).
+His research is in public and labor economics, with a focus on poverty and education.
+As a recipient of the Abell Award in Urban Policy, George's work on cognitive behavioral therapy and youth crime in Baltimore was featured in the Baltimore Sun.
 Prior to Maryland, he worked as a senior associate in economic consulting at Deloitte.

 Degree TypeBADegree DetailsEconomics, Harvard University Class of 2013